transloadit/uppy/docs/companion.md

 An [origin](https://developer.mozilla.org/en-US/docs/Glossary/Origin) specifying
 allowed origins, or an array of origins (comma-separated origins in `COMPANION_OAUTH_ORIGIN`).
-Any browser request from a different origin will not receive OAuth2 tokens.
-Set it to `*` to allow all (not recommended).
-If an array is provided and none matches, or if Uppy is served from an origin that is not listed, the OAuth request won’t complete.
+Any browser request from an origin that is not listed will not receive OAuth2 tokens, and the OAuth request won’t complete.
+Set it to `'*'` to allow all origins (not recommended).

 #### `uploadUrls` `COMPANION_UPLOAD_URLS`